Tornado-spawning storms leave 25 dead in 2 states and swaths of destruction across central US

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kelly Murray, Scott Withers and Phil Gast contributed to this report.
+CNN’s Kelly Murray, Scott Withers, Phil Gast and Isaac Yee contributed to this report.